Remote Nursing Jobs: What Are They and How to Find One

 After at least 2-3 years of experience in the job role itself, the transition into a remote role of the same caliber will be much easier.

 Do opportunities exist for LPNs, RNs, and NPs?

 Yes, yes, and yes!
-By far, the most abundant remote nursing opportunities exist for RNs, but some positions do exist for LPNs, too.
+The most abundant remote nursing opportunities exist for RNs, but some positions also exist for LPNs.
 Nurse Practitioners also have unique remote opportunities available.
 Each job posting will specify which licenses are required.

-How does state licensing work for remote roles?
+How does state licensing work for remote nursing roles?

 For nurses, this question is complicated and the answer varies.
 Some jobs require a specific state license, some jobs require or allow a compact license, and some jobs just simply require a license, period.
 This is entirely dependent on the company, role, and duties for individual positions.
 Each job posting will specify the state licensing requirements.